 This course is designed to provide the student with an understanding of the physiological phenomena responsible for psychological experiences.
 The main focus of the course is a detailed study of the anatomy and physiology of the nervous system.
-This is then followed by a study of the sensory and self-regulatory systems, a study of higher cognitive processing.
+This is followed by a study of the sensory and self-regulatory systems, a study of higher cognitive processing.
 With each new topic, the relevant anatomical and physiological systems will be discussed as they relate to the behavior under scrutiny.
-Thus the biological underpinnings of vision, mood, learning, memory, motivation, and other topics will be studied.
+Thus the biological underpinnings of sleep, mood, learning and memory, motivation, and other topics will be studied.
 Prerequisite: PSYC 101, PSYC 111, or NEUR 112/212.
-This course is typically offered every year.
+This course typically is offered every year.